Genbox/FastEnum/README.md

 #### EnumNameOverride

-Sometimes you might have two enums named the same, but in different namespaces.
-You can use this option to override the name of the enum in the generated code.
+Overrides the generated helper name and the default format-enum and extension-class names.
+This is useful when generated namespaces bring otherwise distinct enums into the same scope.
-For example, if your enum is named `MyEnum` the Enums class can be accessed like this:
+For example, if your enum is named `MyEnum`, the generated helper can be accessed like this:

 ```csharp
 Enums.MyEnum.GetMemberNames()
 ```

-If you set EnumNameOverride to `OtherEnum` it will look like this instead:
+If you set `EnumNameOverride` to `OtherEnum`, it will look like this instead:

 ```csharp
 Enums.OtherEnum.GetMemberNames()